 Exploring Spitsbergen, the largest island in the Norwegian Svalbard archipelago, rewards you with abundant wildlife and austere beauty.
 Here, you’ll visit spectacular glacier fronts and steep-walled fjords, with walrus, polar bears and Svalbard reindeer among your possible wildlife sightings.
 Birders will be thrilled to see Arctic terns, skuas, long-tailed ducks, kittiwakes, and ivory gulls.
 If conditions permit, you could sail within 10 degrees of the North Pole!

-While sailing south through the historic Greenland Sea toward Jan Mayen, your expedition team will keep you informed with presentations about the storied history and politics of the Arctic, its fascinating wildlife, geology, ecology and climate, and the incredible sights you will soon explore.
+While sailing south through the historic Greenland Sea toward Jan Mayen, your expedition team will keep you informed with presentations about the history and politics of the Arctic, its fascinating wildlife, geology, ecology and climate, and the incredible sights you will soon explore.
 On deck, you’ll learn to identify seabirds “on the wing.”
 The team will also keep a lookout for the whales that frequent the waters here.

 North of the Arctic Circle, about 280 miles east of Greenland and 340 miles north of Iceland, is the mysterious Jan Mayen, deep in the North Atlantic Ocean.
-Often shrouded in thick fog, the small mountainous island was declared a nature reserve in 2010 and is rarely visited, save for the 18 rotating personnel of the Norwegian military and Norwegian Meteorological Institute who are the only inhabitants.
+Often shrouded in thick fog, the small mountainous island was declared a nature reserve in 2010 and is rarely visited, save for the 18 rotating personnel of the Norwegian military and Norwegian Meteorological Institute who are its only inhabitants.

 If you're fortunate, you may view the volcano and the stratified cliffs of the spectacular north coast as you take a Zodiac cruise around the island searching for wildlife.
-Designated an Important Bird Area by BirdLife International for the large numbers of breeding seabirds, Jan Mayen supports colonies of northern fulmars, little auks, glaucous gulls, kittiwakes, and black and Brünnich’s guillemots (thick-billed murres).
+Designated an Important Bird Area by BirdLife International for its large numbers of breeding seabirds, Jan Mayen supports colonies of northern fulmars, little auks, glaucous gulls, kittiwakes, and black and Brünnich’s guillemots (thick-billed murres).

 Your tour of Scoresby Sund—the largest, deepest and, some say, most beautiful multi-armed fjord system in the world—will offer plenty of opportunities to explore ashore or by Zodiac cruise.
-At one moment you’ll be stepping back in time, exploring the remains of ancient Thule settlements with views of icebergs and towering mountains rising straight out of the sea, and the next you’ll be immersed in contemporary culture, meeting the locals and gaining an appreciation for their way of life in Ittoqqortoormiit, Greenland’s most remote community.
+At one moment you’ll be stepping back in time, exploring the remains of ancient Thule settlements with views of icebergs and towering mountains rising straight out of the sea, and the next you’ll be immersed in contemporary culture, meeting the locals and gaining an appreciation for their way of life in Ittoqqortoormiit, East Greenland’s most remote community.
 At the mouth of the sound, this remote settlement boasts a blend of traditional and modern lifestyles and is actually closer to Iceland than it is to its nearest Greenlandic neighbors to the southwest.
 Here, you’ll have the chance to support local Inuit artisans by purchasing unique handicrafts.

 In terms of wildlife, grazing muskoxen are a possible sight, as 40% of the world’s muskoxen population lives in this region.
-Polar bear sightings are also a remote possibility, as are encounters with more elusive Arctic wildlife, such as the Arctic hare.
-Watch out for seabirds nesting atop the steep cliffs of the sound, including little auks, fulmars, and guillemots.
+Polar bear sightings are a remote possibility, as are encounters with more elusive Arctic wildlife, such as the Arctic hare.
+Watch for seabirds nesting atop the steep cliffs of the sound, including little auks, fulmars, and guillemots.